 Deployment for all modes of transport of alternative fuels infrastructure for electricity, hydrogen and liquefied or compressed natural gas blended highly with bio-methane (>50 %) and other low and zero emission propulsion technologies or the use of pure bio-methane and fleets of corresponding low and zero emission vehicles and platforms for smart connectivity and interoperable services qualify for support from InvestEU.
 When deployment of vehicles is performed through retrofitting, those vehicles shall be retrofitted to the standard of zero emission at tailpipe.
-Retrofitting of vessels should enable short sea and inland shipping to use alternative fuels.
-Priority for road transport investments shall be given to (i) deployment of publicly accessible refuelling and recharging infrastructure (ii) refuelling and recharging infrastructure for use by fleets of public authorities or of operators for the discharge of public service obligations under a public service contract or the (iii) deployment of light- and heavy-duty vehicles and vessels running on alternative fuels in these fleets; or (iv) deployment of light- and heavy-duty vehicles and vessels running on alternative fuels for use in private fleets.
+Retrofitting of vessels shall enable short sea and inland shipping to use alternative fuels.
+Priority for road transport investments shall be given to (i) deployment of publicly accessible refuelling and recharging infrastructure; (ii) refuelling and recharging infrastructure for use by fleets of public authorities or of operators for the discharge of public service obligations under a public service contract; (iii) deployment of light- and heavy-duty vehicles and vessels running on alternative fuels in these fleets; or (iv) deployment of light- and heavy-duty vehicles and vessels running on alternative fuels for use in private fleets.
 The infrastructure shall be accessible to the public without any limitation and shall provide for possibility of ad-hoc payments so that vehicle users can charge without the need of entering into a service contract with the operator concerned.
 Moreover, available static and dynamic data shall be made available through common or national access points.
 These public accessibility requirements shall not apply in the case of charging or filling infrastructure in privately managed or operated depots that serve a captive fleet.

 Other smart and sustainable mobility projects in urban and rural areas, targeting road safety; accessibility; emission reduction; and the development and deployment of new transport technologies and services such as in relation to connected and autonomous modes of transport or integrated ticketing.